pu2clr/RYLR998/examples/LGT8F328P/Warmup/README.md

 2. **Baseline Test:**
    - Place both devices close together (1-2 meters)
-   - Verify LED is blinking every 1 second
+   - Verify command LED is blinking every 1 second
+   - **Note which signal quality LED is ON** (should be GREEN)
    - Check Serial Monitor on receiver for RSSI/SNR values
    - Typical close-range RSSI: -30 to -50 dBm

+3. **Initial Threshold Validation:**
+   - Start with the **BALANCED profile** (default in code)
+   - Record RSSI values at different distances
+   - Count missed blinks (packet loss) at each location
+   - This data will help you choose the best profile for your environment

 3. **Coverage Mapping:**
    - **Fix transmitter position** at strategic location (e.g., center of building, rooftop, etc.)